-Draft Profile: BioTyler Davis from Wekiva High School was rated a 4 star recruit by ESPN and handed a 4 star grade by 247 Sports.
-Following high school, Davis opted to join Clemson.
+Draft Profile: BioTyler Davis from Wekiva High School was rated a 4-star recruit by ESPN and handed a 4-star grade by 247 Sports.
+After high school, Davis joined Clemson after being heavily recruited.

-In 2019 as a freshman Davis saw action in 15 games and played on a total of 549 snaps for the Tigers.
+In 2019 as a freshman Davis saw action in 15 games and played a total of 549 snaps for the Tigers.
 He recorded 24 tackles, 3 assists, while adding 25 stops.
-As a pass rusher, he added 31 total pressures, which included 19 QB hurries, 4 QB hits, and 8 sacks on the season.
+As a pass rusher, he added 31 total pressures, which included 19 QB hurries, 4 QB hits, and an impressive an impressive 8 sacks on the season.

 Scouting Report: Strengths